deltafi/deltafi/CHANGELOG/unreleased/gradle-8.4-ci.md

 -

 ### Upgrade and Migration
-- Upgrade Gradle wrapper build from 7.6 to 8.4
+- Gradle version updated to version 8.4 (From previous 7.6).
+It is recommended that plugins are upgraded to the same version.